 Putting the right fuel in

 Does your car run on diesel or petrol?
-It could be electric, but in that case you won’t be at a fuel pump, so for now we’ll focus on the main two things that cars run on.
+It could be electric and for that you don't need a fuel pump at all (you can check out our article all about electric cars), so for now we’ll focus on the main two things that cars run on.

 At the pumps, diesel is generally from the black hose and nozzle, while petrol is labelled ‘Unleaded’ and is generally from a green hose and nozzle.